European Accessibility Act

 What is the European Accessibility Act (EAA)?

-'The purpose of this Directive is to contribute to the proper functioning of the internal market by approximating the laws, regulations and administrative provisions of the Member States as regards accessibility requirements for certain products and services, in particular by removing obstacles to the free movement of products and services covered by this Directive caused by differences in accessibility requirements in the Member States or by preventing the creation of such obstacles.
+“The purpose of this Directive is to contribute to the proper functioning of the internal market by harmonising the laws, regulations and administrative provisions of the Member States relating to accessibility requirements for certain products and services, in particular by removing obstacles to the free movement of products and services covered by this Directive caused by differences in accessibility requirements between Member States or by preventing the creation of such obstacles.”

-What are the reasons for implementing the EAA?
+What are the reasons in favour of implementing the EAA?

-In addition to the penalties incurred for non-compliance, there are good reasons to optimize the accessibility of your own website anyway.
-Because at the end of the day, it's not just about complying with legal regulations, but also about making your website accessible and usable for as many people as possible.
+In addition to the penalties incurred for non-compliance, there are good reasons to optimise the accessibility of your own website anyway.
+Because at the end of the day, it’s not just about meeting legal requirements, but also about making your website accessible and easy to use for as many people as possible.

 Examples of disabilities that can affect the usability of websites:

 At the same time, we are talking about a not exactly small target group: according to the European Commission, more than 80 million people in the EU have a disability.
-According to the German Federal Statistical Office, 7.9 million people in Germany alone live with a recognized severe disability, i.e. 9.3% of the total population.
+According to the German Federal Statistical Office, 7.9 million people in Germany alone live with a recognised severe disability, i.e. 9.3 percent of the total population.

 From this perspective, ignoring the needs of these people has always been a bad idea.
 Not least ethically and morally wrong.
-Now legislators are applying additional pressure to ensure that more companies come to this realization.
+Now the legislator is using additional pressure to ensure that more companies realise this.

 In the end, many people will benefit from this.
 After all, easy-to-use and easy-to-understand websites are a plus for everyone.